Emmanuel-Naive/MATD3/README.md

       Computer 2(CPU: Inter Xeon 5218): work on most cores
       Computer 3(CPU: Inter Xeon 5218R; GPU: NVIDIA Quadro P2200): **only** work on 1 core
       Computer 4(CPU: AMD EPYC 7543): **only** work on 1 core

-     However, if the code must be run **step by step, episode by episode**, this issues does not matter.
+     However, if the code must be run **step by step, episode by episode**, this issues does not matter because codes could not be parallel computed.
+     Another thought is that in computer 2, those CPU cores are used for calculation of networks, but in computer 1&3, this work would be done by GPUs.
      Some tests results are here(test on computer 1):
      ```
      (10000 episodes normally need to take 2 days on calculation)